Personal website of Gregory K. Maxey, Commander USN (Retired)

 My name is Gregory K. Maxey and this page is about me.
 If you are interested in my Microsoft Word Tips or my consulting services, please select the appropriate link above.

-I am a retired Submarine Ordnance Officer (U.S. Navy) with my anchor set in Marble, NC.
+I am a retired Submarine Ordnance Officer (U.S. Navy) with my anchor now set in the Brasstown community, the far south west area of North Carolina.
 That's me on the port side.
 While I have taken off the uniform for the last time, I am remiss in providing an updated picture.
 Perhaps I will get to that one day.

 I spent a total of thirty (30) years, two (2) months and twenty (20) days in military service to the United States.
 I enlisted in the U.S in May 1977 and began my Navy career as an Seaman Recruit.
 In April 1988, then a Chief Missile Technician, I was commissioned an Ensign, Limited Duty Officer (Submarine Ordnance).
 Going from a "goat" (Chief Petty Officer) to Ensign seemed a fall in prestige of epic proportions, but the climb up the commissioned ranks was both challenging and rewarding.

 The Navy was a great adventure.
 Previous duty assignments spanned the globe.
 I served at naval installations in Scotland, Hawaii, Guam, and up and down the eastern U. S. seaboard.
 I had some fantastic experiences on and below the vast Atlantic, Indian and Pacific oceans.